 Can you guess what it is?

 I am of course, referring to the Fourteenth Amendment.
 The Fourteenth is unique even among other “freedom granting” amendments because it does not protect any specific liberty (for example, freedom of speech); Instead it protects liberty in general.
 As a consequence, it has been used to give us liberties that its framers could never have imagined, such as access to contraception.
-This opens the door for a non-legislative policy response to unequal institutions like bail and police, when state and federal congresses are too gridlocked to act.
+This opens the door for a non-legislative policy response to unequal institutions, like money bail, when state and federal legislatures are too gridlocked to act.
 But to get there, we have to start with the historical context.

 Historical Context (briefly)

 The North won the Civil War and outlawed slavery in the Thirteenth Amendment (finally).
-Being nominally free wasn’t enough; abolitionists realized that the federal government needed to protect the newly freed slaves from persecution.
-They legislated the Fourteenth Amendment to protect their freedom.
-It was written to apply to all Americans, so it has huge implications for society today.
-There are three important clauses for us today: the Priveleges and Immunities Clause, the Due Process Clause, and the Equal Protection Clause.
+Being nominally free wasn’t enough; abolitionists realized that they needed protection from persecution by the government and other citizens.
+They legislated the Fourteenth Amendment to protect newly freed slaves, but its provisions protect all Americans, so it has huge implications for society today.
+There are three important clauses I will discuss: the Privileges and Immunities Clause, the Due Process Clause, and the Equal Protection Clause.

 Privileges and Immunities Clause